ganelson/inform-evolution/proposals/0007-double-precision-reals.md

 ## Motivation

-Inform's existing "real number" kind is, in C terminology, float rather than double -- that is, it stores real numbers as single-precision 32-bit values.
+Inform's existing `real number` kind is, in C terminology, `float` rather than `double` — that is, it stores real numbers as single-precision 32-bit values.

 While these are fast to read and write, the lack of precision in them is a little painful.
 Single-precision provides (a little more than) 6 significant